-Have you ever wondered just how green, advice or environmentally friendly, ailment your office is?
-Most of us in the Rocklin, online Roseville and Sacramento areas strive to be environmentally friendly, but while we do that at home, we often overlook some important things in the office.
+Have you ever wondered just how green, or environmentally friendly, your office is?
+Most of us in the Rocklin, Roseville and Sacramento areas strive to be environmentally friendly, but while we do that at home, we often overlook some important things in the office.
 Yet it is important to consider how green our businesses are, because we spend a lot of our time there, as do our employees.
 The good news is that there is likely some simple changes you can make to help make your office greener.

 Here are 5 tips for helping to green your office: